acidicoala/ScreamAPI/README.md

 <details>
 <summary>What is ScreamAPI?</summary>

 ScreamAPI is a DLC unlocker for the games that are legitimately owned in your Epic Games account.
-It attempts to fool games that uses Epic Online Services Software Development Kit (EOSSDK) into thinking that you own the desired DLCs.
+It attempts to fool games that use Epic Online Services Software Development Kit (EOSSDK) into thinking that you own the desired DLCs.
 However, ScreamAPI does not modify the rest of the EOSSDK, hence features like multiplayer, achievements, etc. remain fully functional.

 </details>